 1. Morialta Falls

 Three tumbling waterfalls, a Giants Cave, rugged ridges, and flowing creek lines make Morialta Conservation Park a firm favourite for winter outings.
-(Fun fact: the name ‘Morialta’ comes from the Kaurna phrase ’moriatta’, meaning ‘ever-flowing’)
+(Did you know the name ‘Morialta’ comes from the Kaurna phrase ’moriatta’, meaning ‘ever-flowing’)

 Distance from Adelaide: 10 km northeast